-There is an existing litigation between previous board members where a board member took the board and the Rustenburg Water Service Trust to court.
-This follows after allegations were made on the breach of code of conduct where the board member was accused of dishonesity and dereliction of duty.
-The member was precautionary suspended by the previous board, pending the outcome of the investigation hearing.
+There is an existing itigation between previous board members where a board member took the board and the Rustenburg Water Service Trust to court.
+This follows after altergations were made on the breach of code of conduct where the board member was accused of dishonestly, and deretiction of duity.
+The investigation are supported by the previous board, pending the outcome of the investigation hearing.
 The investigation was conducted by two independent advocates and the outcome was received on the 21 September 2021.
 The recommendation was for the Rustenburg Executive Mayor to remove the accused.
-The alleged member challenged the suspension in the High Court of Mahikeng on an urgent basis.
+The alterged member challenged the suspension in the High Court of Mahitieng on an urgent basis.
 This was overturned in an Arbitration process as guided by the Trust deed.
 The advocate arbitrating on the matter ruled that the precautionary suspension was unlawful and the member was reinstated.
 A section 79 committee was established by RLM to deal with this dispute.
 The court case is still under way.

-The financial statements were accepted by the Accounting Officer of the Trust on 27 August 2024 and are duly signed:
+The financial statements were accepted by the Accounting Officer of the Trust on 27 August 2024 and are duly signed.